 Criteria for grades are presented in the syllabus for each course.
 Graduate students are required to graduate with a GPA of at least 3.0 in CDIS courses, and to maintain grades of B or higher in academic didactic courses (including CDIS prerequisites taken during your course sequence).
 Students earning a grade of "C" or lower are required to repeat that course.
 Any original grade of C even though the course was repeated and replaced with a higher grade is considered an earned C. A graduate course may only be repeated once.
 Students who earn a grade of C or below in a second academic course can be dismissed from the program or as deemed appropriate referred to a Student Review committee.
+Withdrawing from a course to circumvent a second "C" in the absence of significant circumstances (e.g., medical issues) should be avoided.

 A grade of C usually indicates only minimally acceptable or unacceptable achievement of the competencies in the course.
-Remember that you are responsible for the knowledge and skills outlined in ASHA's Standards for the Certificate of Clinical Competence in Speech-Language Pathology (2014) (and 2020 standards as of January 2020).
+Remember that you are responsible for the knowledge and skills outlined in ASHA's Standards for the Certificate of Clinical Competence in Speech-Language Pathology (2020) standards (as of January 2020).
 Any student earning a grade of C will be required to strengthen that content area by repeating the course or under justifiable circumstances through other mechanisms such as an independent study, a remediation plan, or clinical practicums in speech-language pathology.

 A grade of "B" or higher is required in all practicum courses.
 A student receiving a grade of "C" or lower is required to repeat that practicum.
 A student is permitted to repeat only one practicum during the clinical practicum sequence.
-A student who earns a "C" or lower in an academic course and a second "C" in a practicum course may be dismissed from the program.
+A student who earns a "C" or lower in an academic course and a second "C" in a practicum course can be dismissed from the program.